cpjobling/eg-259-exam-2013/README.md

     $ cp -r ../todomvc-backbone/components/* vendor/assets/javascripts

-Rails already has jquery installed, so we can remove that from the 'vendor/assets/javascript' folder
+Rails already has jQuery installed, so we can remove that from the 'vendor/assets/javascript' folder

     $ rm -rf vendor/assets/javascripts/jquery